/nature/

 Water Rights and Irrigation in Montague County

-Texas water law, the 1887 Fitzgerald irrigation grant, the 1950s drought that built two reservoirs, and the rule of capture that still governs every well in the county.
+Texas water law, the 1950s drought that built two reservoirs, and the rule of capture that still governs every well in the county.